upkoi/tail/README.md

 We've open-sourced / MIT licensed the core execution engine, [SkyPond](https://github.com/upkoi/skypond), to allow transparency into the main code that is running the game.

 ### 0 - Prerequisites
+* Docker
+* Python 3.6
+* Linux or OS X

-The execution environment requires **python 3** and a docker installation.
-It works best on Linux or OS X (due to a dependency on [OpenAI Gym](https://github.com/openai/gym).
+The execution environment requires **python 3** (python _3.6 or above_ is strongly suggested for installation simplicity) and a docker installation.
+It works best on Linux or OS X (due to a dependency on [OpenAI Gym](https://github.com/openai/gym)).

 Note: Python 2 support is not currently planned.